marlt/MMD_Intern1_Methods/README.md

 # Online Methods

 This is the online methods repository for the MMD Internship 1 of Maximilian Arlt to the topic:
+**"Towards the Antiviral Immunity of EVE-derived piRNAs in Aedes spp.."**

 ## SINV Primer Design
 The primers were designed using the primer3 (v2.5.0) CLI on a Debian Buster operating system.
 It was performed in 5 rounds (+ last chunk), based on an individual settings file.
 The parameters were losened every round arbitrarily, keeping them "as small as possible".